-The following details the assets owned by Sunoco Logistics.
+The following details our assets in the investment in Sunoco Logistics segment.

 Crude Oil Pipelines

 Sunoco Logistics' crude oil pipelines consist of approximately 4,900 miles of crude oil trunk pipelines and approximately 500 miles of crude oil gathering pipelines in the southwest and midwest United States.
 These lines primarily deliver crude oil and other feedstocks to refineries in those regions.
 Following is a description of Sunoco Logistics' crude pipelines: